 A Look at How Relationship Can Change Through Recovery

-Mental illnesses can unfortunately have a negative impact on the relationships in your life.
-Whether it be friends, family, or otherwise, the strain of these illnesses and undergoing recovery can completely change or damage things, permanently.
-This holds especially true for any romantic relationships in your life.
+Mental illnesses can, unfortunately, have a negative impact on the relationships in your life.
+Whether it be with friends, family, or a significant other, the strain of these illnesses and undergoing recovery can completely change or damage things, permanently.
+This holds especially true for any romantic relationship in your life.
 Prior to recovery, the strain is felt as you struggle to figure out what is going on with you and how you can fix it, and then during the recovery, the strain is felt by you having to dedicate so much of yourself to getting better, that the relationship may not be getting the attention or focus it needs.
 What’s more is that even after recovery, the strain is still felt.
 Regardless of if it’s a relationship that was formed before recovery, during recovery, or after recovery, your experience and your processes are still going to be present and active in your life.

 The good news is that getting through recovery allows you a greater sense of time and focus.
 Recovery is there to help you get things under control and learn the tools necessary to cope with your struggles after the program has ended.
 You are now able to go through the rest of you life knowing what it is that you need and what you need from others to help you.
 It helps you get a better definition for what a relationship with would look like.
 Of course, this sparks the problem of that meshing with your partner.
 They are their own unique individual as well, even if they haven’t struggled in the same way that you have.
 Their needs are deserving of being catered to just as much as yours are.
 There is a good chance that your relationship will be significantly different after going through recovery.
 You may be tasked with making up for lost time, having spent so much of yours recently to help yourself.
 Ideally and what we hope for your sake is what happens, is that you and your partner are able to get through the recovery process together.
 Partners and significant others can be a huge help as someone to lean on and get support from.
 Sacrifices often need to be made in order for the relationship to survive while one of the people involved is able to get the help they need.
 And the partner not going through the recovery process may be sacrificing more than you would give them credit for.